Favorites Playlists: No1--Journey

-After I posted the Wikipedia link for the band, I decided to check on the date of the Indy concert--It was September 1987, about 11 months before I even met X. That made me remember that it was actually Y who I took, but the whole thing didn't have the same nostalgia level anymore.
+After I posted the Wikipedia link for the band, I decided to check on the date of the Indy concert--It was September 1987, several months after breaking it off permanently with X. That made me remember that it was actually Y whom I took, but the whole thing didn't have the same nostalgia level anymore.
 I've been reading a lot about memory and how bad and easily manipulated our memory is, even though most people insist that their own memory is great.
 Since I've been focusing on it, I've started finding all kinds of discrepancies in memories that I thought were solid.
 The connection between the Raised on Radio songs and X hasn't been severed long enough to remove the songs from the list--maybe I'll see what I think a year down the road.

 This has all been a long-winded way of saying that you have to take everything I say here forward with a grain of salt because I'm fact-checking nothing and apparently have a horrible memory.
 I'm afraid that if I check out too much, there won't be a story left.
 Everything that is probably wrong is followed by a ** to try to stay a little honest.